USCCACS/PND/README.md

 `build_run_PND_Discovery.sh` script can be used to build on USC HPC

-alternatively, the following commands can be used.
+Alternatively, the following commands can be used.
 You will first need to load the modules before building and run the executable with the following commands.
 ```
 module purge